scubamount/scubamount.github.io/README.md

 # What Is It?

+Leverage enterprise resources to holisticly aggregate scalable applications, utilizing flexible, interactive, and efficient processes across core infrastructures

-A PowerShell 7 (only) module held in a NuGet package for Windows 10 and above.
-Each script is written with PowerShell and C# and added to a central, portable location to be exported as usable Cmdlets/advanced functions.
+A PowerShell 7 (only) module held in a NuGet package.
+Each script is written with PowerShell and C# and published to a portable location to be imported as usable Cmdlets/advanced functions.

-You can use get-help for a command you don't understand or to learn about the optional parameters, purpose, or examples.
-Tasks that may normally be done by hand can be automated or simplified, and terminal autocompletions and aliases have been added for improved productivity.
+Use `get-help` for a command you don't understand or to learn about the optional parameters, purpose, documentation, or examples.
+Tasks that may normally be done by hand can be automated or simplified to appropriately deliver plug-and-play deliverables.
+Terminal autocompletions and aliases have been added for improved productivity.

-Some of the scripts will be self explanatory and tell you what you need to input in order to get your achieved result.
-Some will open a windows explorer box to allow you to select an object such as an .Exe on your local file system, or a .txt list of computers on your local file system.
-This makes each of the commands modular and scalable, and decreases the time spent by the admin trying to hardcode the commands they want.
+Some of the scripts will be self explanatory and describe what is needed to input in order to get a desired result.
+Some will open a Windows dialog/explorer box to allow the selection of an object such as an .Exe on the local file system, or a .txt or .csv list of computers.
+This makes each of the commands frictionless, modular, and scalable, and decreases the time spent by the admin trying to hardcode the commands they want.

 # How do I ensure everything works?